alifrancodata/alifrancodata/README.md

 - **Data Analysis**: Extracting and analyzing data to gain valuable insights.
 - **Machine Learning**: Applying predictive models to solve complex problems.
 - **Sustainability**: Using data to promote sustainable practices and assess environmental impact.
-- **Workflow Orchestration**: Using Airflow to automate and manage data pipelines.
+- **Workflow Orchestration**: Utilizing Airflow to automate and manage data pipelines, as well as Flask for building web services for data loading processes.
 - **Big Data**: Working with Google BigQuery and GCP to handle and analyze large volumes of data.

 ## 📫 Contact